MiZiet/add-polynomials/README.md

 output format:
 [ [exponent, coefficient], [exponent, coefficient], ... ]

 Output polynomials terms are sorted by the smallest exponent value.

+for running this app you will probably need: vsc, node, npm and typescript installed